aaron-price/Motivation_Timer/README.md

 ## Set up
 1. Download to your computer
 2. Open your .bash_profile
-3. Insert the following line:
+3. Insert the following code anywhere:

 ```bash
 function timer() {